-In the Bard’s Othello, the evil character Iago acts out his hatred for one man, and his contempt for people in general, by dividing.
-He whispers insinuations to Othello, then to his beloved wife Desdemona, and his captain Cassio as well, arousing suspicions between them as he manipulates each against the other.
+In Shakespeare’s Othello the evil character Iago acts out his hatred for one man, and his contempt for people in general, by dividing.
+He whispers insinuations to Othello, then to his beloved wife Desdemona, and his caption Cassio as well, arousing suspicions between them as he manipulates each against the other.
 In the end, lives are lost and hearts are broken, all because people believed Iago’s lies and acted on them.

 Divide and conquer is a time honored game, and why not?
 If you can get your enemies to destroy each other, you can reap the benefits without doing the killing yourself.
 And I’ve come to think that alone is one of Satan’s most potent devices, and one of his commonest.
 He divides.
 And in the art of division he’s a skilled, experienced surgeon.
 He knows how to cut, and when, and whom.
 Just as Iago understood then exploited the weaknesses of the people he hated, so the Devil knows, and speaks to, our points of vulnerability.

 Look no further than your own experience for examples.
 How many times have your friendships suffered because of misunderstandings, small in the beginning, that mushroomed into upheavals?
 It begins with a whispered suspicion – What was that look for?
 Why no return call?
 What was that remark supposed to mean? – that plays into our insecurities, insecurities our enemy knows too well.
 Where there’s a gap of doubt, he fills in the blanks with the worst interpretation (“That look meant contempt”; “He didn’t call because he doesn’t care”; “That remark was an insult”) and then — well, let the games begin.
 We’ve all seen the wreck of relationships happening over one misunderstanding piled atop another.